Kingmoballs/CorporateTreasuryPlatform/docs/development-and-deployment.md

 - Swagger: `https://localhost:7126/swagger`
 - Liveness: `https://localhost:7126/health/live`
 - Readiness: `https://localhost:7126/health/ready`

+The React development server will use port `5173`.
+Configure its Vite `/api` proxy to forward to the HTTPS API.
+The Development example disables `Secure` only for this local, same-origin proxy workflow; Production startup rejects a non-Secure refresh-token cookie.
+Never use the Development override in a deployed environment.

 Trust the ASP.NET Core development certificate if the browser or frontend rejects the local HTTPS certificate: